 Statement Description acl Assigns a symbolic name to an address match list.
-Assigns a symbolic name to an address match list. allow-new-zones Controls the ability to add zones at runtime via rndc addzone. allow-recursion-on Sectification land addresses and accord according Specifies which local addresses can accept recursive queries. automatic-interface-scan Controls the outernatic recomming of network interfaces Controls the automatic rescanning of network interfaces when addresses are added or removed. bogus Allows a remote server to be ignored.
+Assigns a symbolic name to an address match list. allow-new-zones Controls the ability to add zones at runtime via rndc addzone. allow-recursion-on Succifier which lead addresses and accord managing Specifies which local addresses can accept recursive queries. automatic-interface-scan Controls the outernatic recomming of network interfaces Controls the automatic rescanning of network interfaces when addresses are added or removed. bogus Allows a remote server to be ignored.
 Allows a tenioù server to be ignorea. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi- cates. cert-file Specifies the path to a file containing the TLS certificate for a connection. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients-per-query Sets the initial minimum number of simultaneous recur- sive clients accepted by the server for any given query be- fore the server drops additional clients. controls Specifies control channels to be used to manage the server Specifies control channels to be used to manage the name server. cookie-algorithm Sets the algorithm to be used when generating a server cookie. cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.

-Description Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites.
-Sets the server's working directory.
-Disables individual empty zones.
-Specifies the name of the contact for $dns64$ zones.
-Specifies the name of the server for $dns64$ zones.
-Turns on the DNS Response Policy Service (DNSRPS) interface.
-Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library.
-Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports.
-Controls the use of the EDNS0 (RFC 2671) feature.
-Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver.
-Specifies the contact name in the returned SOA record for empty zones.
-Specifies the server name in the returned SOA record for empty zones.
-Enables or disables all empty zones.
-Specifies a list of HTTP query paths on which to listen.
+Statement Description dhparam-file unpurum juc Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Specifies the global Differentiated Services Code Point (DSCP) value to classify outgoing DNS traffic. dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next page